mattpinkerton/Duke_Statistics_With_R/README.md

 This is a repository for resources completed as part of the Duke University Statistics with R Specialization.

-In this Specialization, learners developed and honed their skills using R to produce data visualizations.
-Learners created a range of figures, from simple figures like histograms and scatter plots to more complex figures like alluvial diagrams and heat maps.
-Learners incorporated these visualization into reproducible reports and data dashboards.
-Learners completed a Capstone at the end of the Specialization to apply their knowledge and skills in an individual data visualization project.
+To be successful in this specialization, learners have analyzed and visualized data in R and created reproducible data analysis reports, demonstrated a conceptual understanding of the unified nature of statistical inference, performed frequentist and Bayesian statistical inference and modeling to understand natural phenomena and make data-based decisions, communicated statistical results correctly, effectively, and in context without relying on statistical jargon, critiqued data-based claims and evaluated data-based decisions.

 **Course Link:**\
 https://www.coursera.org/specializations/statistics